Flibio/EconomyLite/README.md

   - Almost every aspect of EconomyLite can be changed to suit your needs
  - Username Change Support
   - Any player can change their name, and EconomyLite can handle it
+ - Businesses
+  - EconomyLite has full support for creating businesses

 <br>
 ###Downloads